22Ifeoma22/automation-must-serve-humans/01_NI_ChildBenefit_Failure/README.md

 Once transparency and human-in-the-loop pathways failed, protection shifted from the individual to the regulator, making the automation unlawful by default under **GDPR Article 22**.

+Article	What it Covers	Meaning in AI Governance
+GDPR Article 5	The Principles of Data Processing	This is the foundation.
+It defines how all personal data must be handled.
+It includes: Lawfulness, Fairness, Transparency, Purpose Limitation, Data Minimisation, Accuracy, Storage Limitation, Integrity & Confidentiality, Accountability.
+GDPR Article 22	Automated Decision-Making and Profiling	This is specific to AI and automated decisions that affect people.
+It gives people the right to human review, the right to explainability, and the right to contest decisions made solely by algorithms.

 ##  Impact on Human Rights
 - Financial hardship for vulnerable families
 - Risk of hunger and housing instability